amklin/Calligraphy-Simplified-Website/README.md

 ## How to Run

-This project can be run by downloading the files and running it with the VSCode LiveServer extension.
+This project can be run by downloading the files and running it with the VSCode LiveServer extension or by publishing it with Github pages.
+It is available at this URL: https://amklin.github.io/Calligraphy-Simplified-Website/.

 ## Contributors